vegaprotocol/specs/non-protocol-specs/0012-NP-LIPE-liquidation-price-estimate.md

 - For each limit order:
   - if the order price ($S^{\text{order}}$) is above (buy side) / below (sell side) the liquidation price ($S^{\text{liquidation}}$):
     - recalculate $V$ to include the order's remaining volume (assumes order gets filled as soon as its price level is filled),
     - update $\text{collateral available}$ to include the MTM gains/losses: $V(S^{\text{order}}-S^{\text{current}})$,
     - update $S^{\text{current}}$ to equal $S^{\text{order}}$,
   - otherwise return last calculated $S^{\text{liquidation}}$ (assumes other orders will get cancelled and the remaining position will be liquidated).

-### Margin mode considerations

-Depending on the [margining mode](../protocol/0019-MCAL-margin_calculator.md#margining-modes) selected by the party for the market on which its position is being considered the $\text{collateral available}$ will differ.

-Cross-margin mode: $\text{collateral available} = \text{margin account balance} + \text{general account balance}$.

-Isolated margin mode: $\text{collateral available} = \text{margin account balance}$.

 ### Acceptance criteria

 1. An estimate is obtained for a long position with no open orders, mark price keeps going down in small increments and the actual liquidation takes place within the estimated range. (<a name="0012-NP-LIPE-001" href="#0012-NP-LIPE-001">0012-NP-LIPE-001</a>)
 1. An estimate is obtained for a short position with no open orders, mark price keeps going up in small increments and the actual liquidation takes place within the estimated range. (<a name="0012-NP-LIPE-002" href="#0012-NP-LIPE-002">0012-NP-LIPE-002</a>)
 1. An estimate is obtained for a position with no open volume and a single limit buy order, after the order fills the mark price keeps going down in small increments and the actual liquidation takes place within the obtained estimated range. (<a name="0012-NP-LIPE-003" href="#0012-NP-LIPE-003">0012-NP-LIPE-003</a>)
 1. An estimate is obtained for a long position with multiple limit sell order with the absolute value of the total remaining size of the orders less than the open volume.
 The estimated liquidation price with sell orders is lower than that for the open volume only.
 As the limit orders get filled the estimated liquidation price for the (updated) open volume converges to the estimate originally obtained with open sell orders. (<a name="0012-NP-LIPE-004" href="#0012-NP-LIPE-004">0012-NP-LIPE-004</a>)
 1. An estimate is obtained for a short position with multiple limit sell order with the absolute value of the total remaining size of the orders less than the open volume.
 The estimated liquidation price with sell orders is lower than that for the open volume only.
 As the limit orders get filled the estimated liquidation price for the (updated) open volume converges to the estimate originally obtained with open sell orders.
 As the price keeps moving in small increments the liquidation happens within the originally estimated range (with sell orders) (<a name="0012-NP-LIPE-005" href="#0012-NP-LIPE-005">0012-NP-LIPE-005</a>)
 1. There's no difference in the estimate for an open volume and that with `0` open volume and market order of the same size. (<a name="0012-NP-LIPE-006" href="#0012-NP-LIPE-006">0012-NP-LIPE-006</a>)
-1. When margining mode gets successfully changed and party has non-zero general account balance afterwards than its liquidation price estimate for all cases (position only, with buy orders, with sell orders) moves closer to the current mark price (compared to cross-margin figure). (<a name="0012-NP-LIPE-007" href="#0012-NP-LIPE-007">0012-NP-LIPE-007</a>)
+1. When margining mode gets successfully changed to isolated margin mode and party has non-zero general account balance afterwards than its liquidation price estimate for all cases (position only, with buy orders, with sell orders) moves closer to the current mark price (compared to cross-margin figure). (<a name="0012-NP-LIPE-007" href="#0012-NP-LIPE-007">0012-NP-LIPE-007</a>)